This is part of my comparison chart section for the menstrual cups I have tried.

 Choice #1 – ClariCup & Si-bell

 I really love the stem on this cup.
 Also with the lack of writing and ridges – it is overall a quite smooth and easy to clean cup, comfortable.
 All the things you want in a cup really.
 It has become my #1 ranked cup based on the shape and design.
-It is worth noting however that this is the same design as the Amulette and Sibell, so those cups would probably rank here also.
+This is the same design as the Amulette too, so that would probably rank here also.
 I do slightly prefer the ClariCup because I prefer the blue colour to clear, and the slightly stiffer silicone.

 Choice #2 – OrganiCup